-r first discovery, Indian Nations and Native
+Limited / After first discovery, Indian Nations and Native

-Tribal Sov- peop oles were also considered to have lost
+Tribal Sov- peoples were also considered to have lost

-ereignty & some e of their inherent sovereign powers
+ereignty & some of their inherent sovereign powers

 Commercial and the rights to free trade and diplomatic

-rnational relations.
+international relations.
 Thereafter, they could

-deal with the Euro-American government
+only deal with the Euro-American government

-had first discovered them.
+that had first discovered them.

-dictionary definition of this word means
+The dictionary definition of this word means

-state of being contiguous to, to have
+the state of being contiguous to, to have

-1 . imity to, or to be near to.
+proximity to, or to be near to.
 This element

-' ided that Europeans had a discovery
+l ' provided that Europeans had a discovery

-n to a reasonable and significant amount
+claim to a reasonable and significant amount

-nd contiguous to and surrounding their
+of land contiguous to and surrounding their

-settl ements and the lands they actually
+9 settlements and the lands they actually

-poss essed in the New World.
+possessed in the New World.
 This element

-beca me very important when different
+became very important when different

-pean countries had settlements somewhat
+European countries had settlements somewhat

-e together.
+close together.
 In that situation, each country

-rights over the unoccupied lands between
+held rights over the unoccupied lands between

-settlements to a point half way between
+their settlements to a point half way between

-actual settlements.
+their actual settlements.
 Most importantly,

-iguity held that the discovery of the mouth
+contiguity held that the discovery of the mouth

 •

-river gave the discovering country a claim
+of a river gave the discovering country a claim

-all the lands drained by that river, even if
+over all the lands drained by that river, even if

-was thousands of miles of territory.
+that was thousands of miles of territory.

-phrase literally means a land or earth that
+This phrase literally means a land or earth that

-Ill or void.
+is null or void.
 The term vacuum domicilium was

-also sometimes used to describe this element,
+a also sometimes used to describe this element,

-and this term literally means an empty or
+a and this term literally means an empty or

-vaca nt, or unoccupied home or domicile.
+vacant, or unoccupied home or domicile.

-Acco ording to this idea, if lands were not
+According to this idea, if lands were not

-poss sessed or occupied by any person or nation,
+possessed or occupied by any person or nation,

-' ere occupied by non-Europeans but not
+or were occupied by non-Europeans but not

-g used in a fashion that European legal
+being used in a fashion that European legal

-ems approved, the lands were considered
+systems approved, the lands were considered

-' e empty and waste and available for
+to be empty and waste and available for

-overy claims.
+discovery claims.
 Europeans and Americans

-e very liberal in applying this definition to
+were very liberal in applying this definition to

-, , , , ,

-ands of Native peoples.
+the lands of Native peoples.
 Euro-Americans

-n considered lands that were actually
+often considered lands that were actually

-ed, occupied, and being actively utilized by
+owned, occupied, and being actively utilized by

-1 genous people to be "vacant" and available
+Indigenous people to be "vacant" and available

-liscovery claims if they were not being
+for discovery claims if they were not being

-perly used" according to European and
+"properly used" according to European and

-Ame rican law and culture.
+American law and culture.